 - Access to websites Ancestry and Find My Past

 The Local Studies collection contains 69 different local newspaper titles from 1710 to the present day, consisting of approximately 2000 bound volumes and 1500 reels of microfilm.

 - General Register Office Indexes

 City Library holds the most recent General Register Office Indexes, an essential tool for family history research.
 The indexes cover all civilly registered life events from 1837, such as births, deaths, marriages and civil partnerships.
 We also have the adoption index and overseas life events.
-The indexes are in fiche format and can be viewed on level 6 of the City Library, find out what you can view in person.
-For further information about the indexes and how to apply for certificates please visit the GRO.
+The indexes are in fiche format and can be viewed on Level 6 of the City Library, find out what you can view in person.
+For further information about the indexes and how to apply for certificates please visit the General Register Office.
 Certificates for births, deaths or marriages which happened in Newcastle upon Tyne can be ordered online from the Registrars Office at the Civic Centre.

 - The Photographic collection

 The Local Studies photographic collection consists of over 80,000 photographs, prints and postcards representing the social, recreational and working lives of the region, from the birth of photography in the 1850s to the present day.
 They can be viewed on Level 6 of the City Library.

 Over 7,000 historic photographs of Newcastle and the surrounding areas from our collection are online on Flickr.
 The images include nearly 1,000 images from our Torday Collection.
 Laszlo Torday was a photographer who arrived in Tynemouth in January 1940 from Hungary and took most of his photographs of Tyneside during the 1960s and 1970s.
 They reflect his interest in the streets and people of Newcastle, especially central Newcastle and the suburbs of Heaton and Jesmond.

 Ordering a Photograph